Equianalgesic

 An equianalgesic chart is a conversion chart that lists equivalent doses of analgesics (drugs used to relieve pain).
 Equianalgesic charts are used for calculation of an equivalent dose (a dose which would offer an equal amount of analgesia) between different analgesics.
-Tables of this general type are also available for NSAIDs, benzodiazepines, depressants, stimulants, anticholinergics and others as well.
+Tables of this general type are also available for NSAIDs, benzodiazepines, depressants, stimulants, anticholinergics and others.

 Format

 Equianalgesic tables are available in different formats, such as pocket-sized cards for ease of reference.
 A frequently-seen format has the drug names in the left column, the route of administration in the center columns and any notes in the right column.

 Purpose

 There are several reasons for switching a patient to a different pain medication.
 These include practical considerations such as lower cost or unavailability of a drug at the patient's preferred pharmacy, or medical reasons such as lack of effectiveness of the current drug or to minimize adverse effects.
 Some patients request to be switched to a different narcotic due to stigma associated with a particular drug (e.g. a patient refusing methadone due to its association with opioid addiction treatment).
 Equianalgesic charts are also used when calculating an equivalent dosage of the same drug, but with a different route of administration.